Kakatuahitam/ai_sdip_3rd_grade/content/s1/01_welcome.md

 ---
 <!-- ### [Connection] -->

 :::{tip} Coding is literally writing an instruction to a computer.
 So, we will do identify some parts involved!
+Like English subject, it requires you to know the grammar to tell something right with the sentences, so does the Coding subject!
 :::

 Let's identify what are the parts involved in Coding!